ConceptaNjolima/Rock_Paper_Scissors_Lizard_Spock/README.md

 **Project Title**: Rock, Paper, Lizard, Spock, Scissors

-**Purpose**: The program will enable users to play Rock,Paper,Lizard,Spock, and Scissors ️**Sources**: A07-Rock, Paper, Scissor
+**Purpose**: The program will enable a user to play Rock,Paper,Lizard,Spock, and Scissors against a computer.
+The user's choice will be from the camera
+**Sources**: A07-Rock, Paper, Scissor

-**Completed CRC card for the class you will implement**:
+**Completed CRC card for the classes you will implement**:
-  - See this link for a sample CRC card and a template to use for your own cards (you will have to make a copy to edit): https://docs.google.com/document/d/1JE_3Qmytk_JGztRqkPXWACJwciPH61VCx3idIlBCVFY/edit?usp=sharing
-  - Tables in markdown are not easy, so we suggest saving your CRC card as an image and including the image(s) in the README.
-You can do this by saving an image in the repository and linking to it.
-See the sample CRC card below - and replace it with your own.

 ![Class Player CRC Card](image/crc1.PNG )
 ![Class Game  CRC Card](image/crc2.PNG )